antigonikaranika/MediaLabAssistant/README.md

 | Reminder Management | Automatic and custom reminders for each task. |
 | Search | Search tasks by title, category, priority. |

+There are some screenshots of the application in the file "report.pdf".

 ---

 ## Developed For